yangjy0826/Microsoft-Q-/README.md

 *Last updated: 2018-10-09*
 ***
 Q# is the language developed by Microsoft, which can be used on many quantum algorithms.
 It should be driven by C#, and works on Visual Studio 2017.
 This project is based on the [Q# tutorial document](https://docs.microsoft.com/en-us/quantum/quantum-writeaquantumprogram?view=qsharp-preview&tabs=tabid-vs2017) given by Microsoft. </br>
-In the first and second part, I will introduce how to set up the environment of Q#, and in the third part, I will give some explanation to the code of realizing Bell State.
+In the first and second part, I will introduce how to set up the environment of Q#.
+And in the third part, I will give some explanation to the code of realizing the Bell State.
 ## Contents
 * [1 Before installation](#1-before-installation)
 * [2 Installing Visual Studio and setting the environment](#2-installing-visual-studio-and-setting-the-environment)